Malte311/PdagExtendability/benchmarks/README.md

 All graphs are extendable.

+### `path`
+This folder contains path graphs (sequences of nodes).
+There are graphs with 1000 nodes in the subfolder `n=1000` which represent all the exact same path - only the numbering of the nodes is different.

+Analogously, the subfolder `n=10000` contains the same path with 10000 nodes each and the subfolder `n=100000` contains the same path with 100000 nodes each.

+All graphs are extendable.

 ### `star`
 This folder contains star graphs.
 The subfolder `n=1024` contains graphs with 1024 nodes each.
 All instances represent the exact